ucsb/github-guide/README.md

 https://github.com/features

 The UC Santa Barbara GitHub organization enables private repositories (accessible only to the owners of that repo), advanced team functionality, and other enterprise features.
-The UC Santa Barbara GitHub organization is currently being used for a wide range of purposes including research projects, campus-wide business applications, and hosted websites.
+The UC Santa Barbara GitHub organization is available to Faculty, Researchers, Staff and Students of UC Santa Barbara, and is currently being used for a wide range of purposes including research projects, campus-wide business applications, and hosted websites.

 Features/Benefits: